 - 0-100km/h time: 7.3sec (claimed)

 New for 2020, the iconic MINI has gone electric.
-It is due to hit Australian shores in July.
-However, supply could be tight - just 80 units will land on Australian shores initially.
-There could be a waiting list and you may need to wait for 2021 to get your hands on one.
+It hit Australian shores in July 2020, however, supply was tight - just 80 units were supplied There could be a waiting list and you may need to wait for 2021 to get your hands on one as more stock arrives.
 As BMW owns MINI, many parts from the German manufacturer's own more-expensive electric model, the i3, are shared.
-For a European manufacturer, the Cooper SE has an attractive starting price, and could be cross-shopped with Hyundai’s offerings, however Hyundai’s models have a higher maximum range.
+Relative to other European electric cars with a tilt towards luxury, the Cooper SE has an attractive starting price, and could be cross-shopped with Hyundai’s offerings, however Hyundai’s models have a higher maximum range.

 Savings.com.au’s two cents